🔍 공개 퀴즈 검색

 What does the arrow represent in a food chain: Grass → Rabbit → Fox?

-2. Direction energy flows (from food source to consumer) ✓
+2. Direction of energy flow (food to consumer) ✓

 According to the 10% rule: